fanf2/mmark/mmark.1.md

 :    allow includes from anywhere in the filesystem, otherwise they are only allowed *under* the
      current document.

+**-textwidth integer**
+:    set the text width when generating markdown, defaults to 100 characters.

 **-index**
 :    generate an index at the end of the document (default true).